Can I use a mortgage to buy an auction property?

 Houses and flats end up being auctioned for many reasons, but the overarching feature is that the sellers are looking for a fast turnaround.

-Often the trade-off is that properties will sell for less than they would if marketed through estate agents.
+The trade-off is that properties sell for less than they would if marketed through estate agents.

 Some common reasons properties end up at auction are:

 - The property was repossessed and sold by a lender

 - The owner died and the property is being sold by a lender or relatives